 You can provide shipping and fulfillment services to Shopify store owners who need help with order processing and shipping logistics.

 To succeed with a shipping and fulfillment side hustle, it’s important to have strong organizational and time-management skills, and you’ll also need a good understanding of shipping carriers and rates.

 An online store only becomes successful when a lot of people know about its existence — and digital marketing is usually key to generating this awareness.

 Accordingly, there’s a lot of potential revenue in the provision of online marketing services to Shopify store owners — these can include creating and managing social media accounts; content creation; and running PPC ad campaigns.

 15. Provide search engine optimization (SEO) services

-So long as you’ve got the relevant skills, you can generate a lot of revenue by offering SEO services to Shopify store owners.
+So long as you’ve got the relevant skills, you can generate a lot of revenue by offering Shopify SEO services.
 These can include keyword research, on-page optimization, content production, local SEO and link building.

 16. Provide customer support for Shopify merchants

-For a limited time only, we’re offering our readers some excellent free tools to help them grow their business.
+For a limited time, we’re offering our readers some excellent free tools.
 Sign up free to immediately receive:

-- downloadable cheatsheets on how to grow an online business
+- a downloadable cheatsheet on how to create an online store

 17. Provide product photography or videography services